 Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned principal executive officer and principal financial officer of Divall Insured Income Properties 2 Limited Partnership (the "Company") certifies that the Annual Report on Form 10-K of the Company for the year ended December 31, 2012 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in Form 10-K fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned principal executive officer and principal financial officer of Divall Insured Income Properties 2 Limited Partnership (the "Company") certify that the Annual Report on Form 10-K of the Company for the period ended December 31, 2013 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in the periodic report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: March 22, 2013

-By /s/ Bruce A. Provo

-President, Chief Executive Officer and Chief Financial Officer (principal executive and principal financial officer of the registrant)
+Dated: March 28, 2014 By: /s/ Lynette L. DeRose Chief Financial Officer of the Partnership (principal financial officer of the registrant) Ву: /s/ Bruce A. Provo President, and Chief Executive Officer of the Provo Group, Inc., the General Partner of the Partnership (principal executive officer of the registrant)